Len Small: Political career

 Small's political career began in 1896 when he was elected Clerk of the Kankakee County Circuit Court.
 In 1900, Small was elected to the Illinois Senate from the 20th district.

 He served in the Illinois Senate from 1901 to 1905.
 The 20th district included Grundy, Iroquois, and Kankakee counties.
 Small was the Illinois Treasurer from 1905 to 1908, and again from 1917 to 1919.
 He served as the assistant U.S. Treasurer in charge of the subtreasury at Chicago from 1908 to 1912 and was a delegate to Republican National Convention from Illinois in 1908, 1912, and 1932.

 Small was elected governor of Illinois in 1920 and was re-elected in 1924.
 Six months after becoming governor, he was indicted on charges of embezzling more than a million dollars in a money-laundering scheme in which he placed state funds into a fake bank while he was state treasurer.
 He was acquitted, but eight jurors later got state jobs, raising suspicions of jury tampering.
 Despite this, he paid $650,000 to settle the case.

 As governor, Small pardoned 20 members of the Communist Labor Party of America, convicted under the Illinois Sedition Act.
 He also pardoned or paroled more than 1,000 convicted felons, including Harry Guzik, brother of the Chicago Outfit's Jake Guzik, of Posen, Illinois, who was convicted of kidnapping young girls and forcing them into lives of prostitution (then commonly called white slavery).

-Small was also noted for his active highway program, he spent $200 million dollars for an estimated 7,000 miles of concrete-paved roads, which led Illinois to have the most developed road system in the United States.
+Small was also noted for his active highway program, he spent $200 million for an estimated 7,000 miles of concrete-paved roads, which led Illinois to have the most developed road system in the United States.
 But the roads got a Bond (finance) of half the funding the Small administration spent on the roads, which had to be retired by auto license fees.

 In 1923, bootlegger Edward "Spike" O'Donnell of the South Side Chicago was pardoned by Small.
 O'Donnell returned to Chicago as the leader of one of the most powerful bootlegging gangs in the city.